PASCOscientific/pasco_python/documentation.md

 ### Reading Data
 An important feature of the control node is the ability to plug in sensors, such as a range finder and two high speed steppers on the pasco bot.
 Unfortunately the internal representation of sensors and measurements in `pasco_ble_device.py` does not support a distinction between two of the same sensors plugged into two different ports.
 Because this is a control node specific issue we put the solution in `control_node_device.py`.

 In `ControlNodeDevice.read_data()` there is an optional parameter of port, allowing you to designate which port you want to read data from.
 Consider `read_data(measurement='Angle', port='A')` sent to a pasco bot.
 The `Angle` measurement is available from the steppers in both ports `A` and `B`, so `read_data` uses the `port` parameter to designate which stepper from which to read the angle.
 Then when the callback comes for the `Angle` reading, we extract the measurement from the `_sensor_data` instance variable.

-A similar process is used to read the servo current.
+To read data from servos we also use the port parameter, but the data is unpacked and result calculated manually.

 ### Steppers
 There are three different types of commands sent to steppers: